 Cookies policy

 As a general rule, the fewer legal documents on a website, the better.
-With this in mind, you should also consider our combined privacy and cookies policy templates.
+With this in mind, you should consider our combined privacy and cookies policy templates as an alternative to this cookies policy.

 *A licence to use this cookies policy without the credit/attribution text.